saii15/Amazon-Automation/README.md

   10. Validate all the products on the first 2 pages are shown in the range of Rs 30000 to 50000

+  Note : After applying filter of range Rs 20000 to 30000, we are not getting any product in the range between Rs 30000 to 50000.

   ![Screenshot (155)](https://user-images.githubusercontent.com/17718690/201033822-a09ce5b7-9adc-4a52-9fda-c591073655d7.png)

+  12. There is no product with the rating 5 out of 5 after applying filter.So we cannot add that product to the wishlist.
+  13. Cannot validate the product if it is added to the wish list or not, as validation fails for above step no. 12